amitxv/PC-Tuning/docs/post-install.md

     - Disable everything that isn't the GPU on the same PCIe port

-- Navigate to ``View -> Resources by connection``
+5. Navigate to ``View -> Resources by connection``

-    - Disable any unneeded devices that are using an IRQ or I/O resources, always ask if unsure, take your time on this step.
-Windows should not allow you to disable any required devices but ensure you do not accidentally disable another important device such as your main USB controller or similar.
-Once again, **DO NOT** disable any device with a yellow icon
+    - Disable any unneeded devices that are using an IRQ or I/O resources, always ask if unsure and take your time on this step

     - If there are multiple of the same devices, and you are unsure which one is in use, refer back to the tree structure in ``View -> Devices by connection``.
 Remember that a single device can use many resources.
 You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate, unneeded devices in case you accidentally miss any with the confusing device manager tree structure

-- To prepare us for the next steps, run ``Services-Enable.bat`` with NSudo, ensure ``Enable All Privileges`` is enabled as mentioned
+6. Run the ``Services-Enable.bat`` script

+7. Open device manager by typing ``devmgmt.msc`` in ``Win+R``

+8. Now you **CAN** disable devices with a yellow icon because these are devices that *actually* have errors and are not due to services being disabled

-- Use [DeviceCleanup](https://www.uwe-sieber.de/files/DeviceCleanup.zip) to remove hidden devices
+9. Optionally use [DeviceCleanup](https://www.uwe-sieber.de/files/DeviceCleanup.zip) to remove hidden devices

 ## Disable Driver Power Saving